 The HE beamformee indicates the maximum number of space-time streams it can receive in an HE NDP, NSTS, max, as defined in 27.6.2 (Sounding sequences and support).(#8709, #9305, #10152, #9925)

-An HE beamformer that transmits an HE NDP Announcement frame and sets the Feedback Type And Ng subfield of the STA Info field to indicate MU shall indicate Ng = 4 or Ng = 16 in the Feedback Type And Ng subfield of the STA Info field (see Table 9-25a (Feedback Type And Ng subfield and Codebook Size subfield encoding)).

-An HE beamformee may support Ng = 16 in the HE Compressed Beamforming Report field for both SU and MU feedback types.
+(#12697)An HE beamformee may support Ng = 16 in the HE Compressed Beamforming Report field for both SU and MU feedback types.
 A beamformer shall not request Ng = 16 for SU or MU feedback in an HE NDP Announcement frame unless the beamformee indicates support in the Ng = 16 For SU Feedback subfield or Ng = 16 For MU Feedback subfield, respectively, in the HE PHY Capabilities Information field of the HE Capabilities element it transmits (see 9.4.2.237 (HE Capabilities element)).

 An HE beamformee may support a codebook size (ϕ, ψ) = {4, 2} in the HE Compressed Beamforming Report field for SU feedback type.
 A beamformer shall not request codebook size (ϕ, ψ) = {4, 2} in an HE NDP Announcement frame unless the beamformee indicates support in the Codebook Size (ϕ, ψ) = {4, 2} SU Feedback subfield in the HE PHY Capabilities Information field in the HE Capabilities element it transmits (see 9.4.2.237 (HE Capabilities element)).